Ultimate Guide to Stored Product Pests

 - 3-4mm long, red-brown coloured, oblong-shaped with antennae and wings

-- Only red flour beetles are able to fly.
+- Only red flour beetles can fly.

 - Larvae are pale yellow to light brown coloured